 COL Smyrski’s Medical Corps experience includes assignments as Brigade Surgeon, 25th Combat Aviation Brigade, Wheeler AAF, Hawaii; Chief, Aviation Medicine Clinic, Schofield Barracks, Hawaii; Division Surgeon, 25th Infantry Division, Schofield Barracks; Assistant Chief and then Chief, Medical Corps Branch, US Army Human Resources Command, Fort Knox, KY; and Assistant Chief of Staff, Clinical Operations, Pacific Regional Medical Command, Honolulu, HI.
 COL Smyrski most recently served as Commander, US Army Aeromedical Research Laboratory, Medical Research and Materiel Command, Fort Rucker, AL. He has deployed to Haiti, Afghanistan, and Iraq.

-COL Smyrski’s awards and decorations include Legion of Merit, Bronze Star Medal (1 Oak Leaf Cluster), Meritorious Service Medal (5 OLC), Air Medals (with numeral 2), Joint Service Commendation Medal, Army Commendation Medal (1 OLC), Army Achievement Medal (5 OLC), Armed Forces Expeditionary Medal, Iraqi and Afghanistan Campaign Medals, Humanitarian Service Medal, Military Outstanding Volunteer Service Medal, United Nations Medal, Expert Field Medical Badge, Combat Medical Badge, Master Aviator Badge, Master Flight Surgeon Badge, Naval Flight Surgeon Badge, Army Space Badge, Parachutist Badge, Air Assault Badge, and German Armed Forces Proficiency Badge (gold award).
+COL Smyrski’s awards and decorations include Legion of Merit, Bronze Star Medal (1 Oak Leaf Cluster), Meritorious Service Medal (5 OLC), Air Medal (with numeral 2), Joint Service Commendation Medal, Army Commendation Medal (1 OLC), Army Achievement Medal (5 OLC), Armed Forces Expeditionary Medal, Iraqi and Afghanistan Campaign Medals, Humanitarian Service Medal, Military Outstanding Volunteer Service Medal, United Nations Medal, Expert Field Medical Badge, Combat Medical Badge, Master Aviator Badge, Master Flight Surgeon Badge, Naval Flight Surgeon Badge, Army Space Badge, Parachutist Badge, Air Assault Badge, and German Armed Forces Proficiency Badge (gold award).
 He is a member of the Order of Military Medical Merit, the Army Aviation Association of America (AAAA) Order of Saint Michael (bronze award), and the Society of US Army Flight Surgeons Order of Aeromedical Merit.
-COL Smyrski is also an Associate Fellow of the Aerospace Medical Association, a member of the Delta Omega Honorary Society in Public Health, and two time recipient (2004, 2014) of the AAAA Aviation Medicine Award for Flight Surgeon of the Year.
+COL Smyrski is an Associate Fellow of the Aerospace Medical Association, a member of the Delta Omega Honorary Society in Public Health, and two time recipient (2004, 2014) of the AAAA Aviation Medicine Award for Flight Surgeon of the Year.